SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 A program could observe misspeculation and thus take conclusions from data in other parts of the program -- not normally an issue, unless the program is specifically designed to create sandboxes for executing untrusted code.
-Browsers do this for example to execute javascript code in a somewhat secure way.
+Browsers do this for example to execute JavaScript code in a somewhat secure way.

 Things become more serious if microarchitectural state survives a context switch.
 When the operating system switches between processes or a hypervisor between